Diff-PCR: Diffusion-Based Correspondence Searching in Doubly Stochastic Matrix Space for Point Cloud Registration: The Proposed Approach

 \subsection{Problem Formulation}

-Given source point clouds $P \in \mathbb{R}^{N{\times}3}$ and target points $Q \in \mathbb{R}^{M{\times}3}$, the registration task is to find top-K correspondences $K$ from matching matrix $E$ and to conduct warping between them to align $P$ and $Q$.
-For the rigid case, the warping operation $W$ is parameterized by transformation $T \in$ SE(3).
-In the deformation case, the warping operation can be treated as flow fields from source $P$ to target $Q$ per point.
-Give ground truth warping operation $W_{gt}$, and for every correspondence ($p_i \in P$ and $q_j \in Q$), the constraint $||W_{gt}(p_i)-q_j||_2<\sigma$ should be satisfied, where $\sigma$ is a threshold, and $||\cdot||_2$ is the Euclidean norm.
+Given a source point cloud $P \in \mathbb{R}^{N \times 3}$ and a target point cloud $Q \in \mathbb{R}^{M \times 3}$, the registration task aims to identify top-$K$ correspondences from a matching matrix $E$ and then estimate a warping function to align $P$ and $Q$.
+In the rigid case, the warping function $W$ is parameterized by a rigid transformation $T \in \mathrm{SE}(3)$.
+In the deformable case, the warping can be modeled as point-wise flow fields from $P$ to $Q$.
+Given the ground-truth warping operation $W_{gt}$, for every correspondence $(p_i \in P, q_j \in Q)$, the constraint